CopterExpress/clover/docs/en/auto_setup.md

   land()
   ```

-## Sending the program on the drone
+## Writing the program to the drone

 The easiest way to send the program is to copy the content of the program, create a new file on the Clever command line and paste the program text into the file.

-- To create the file `myprogram.py`, enter the command:
+- To create the file `myprogram.py`, run the command:

   ```bash
   nano myprogram.py
   ```

   You can select any name you want, but it is not recommended to use spaces and special characters.
 In addition, the program extension should always end with `.py`

 - Paste text in the input field.
 If you use Butterfly web access on Windows or Linux: